 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

 Annex Wealth Management is a full-service financial planning and wealth management firm.
-The firm has 36 investment advisors on staff and more than $2.4 billion in assets under management (AUM).
-Headquartered in Elm Grove, Wis., Annex Wealth Management primarily serves individuals, high net worth individuals, pension plans and profit-sharing plans.
+The firm has approximately 36 investment advisors on staff and over $2.6 billion in assets under management (AUM).
+Headquartered in Elm Grove, Wisconsin, Annex Wealth Management primarily serves individual investors, including those who are high net worth, as well pension and profit-sharing plans.

 Elm Grove, WI 53122